nikhil0897/Java-Assignments/README.md

 # Java-Assignments
-This is the common repository for all the Java Assignments.
+This is the common repository for the remaining four Java Assignments.
 I have created separate project for each assignment and all of them are built using IntelliJ.
 Thank you!